Teaching online safety

 Always check with an adult before opening an email or message, even ones from a friend as they could contain a virus.

 Always double check things you read on the internet, not everything online is a fact.

 We teach the children about the SMART rules and display them in Key Stage 1 classrooms.

 IN EYFS we introduce children to safe use of equipment and discuss the eSafety tips shown on the posters that are displayed in classrooms.

-Each class has two children who are eCadets and these children lead other children working through specific tasks each term to achieve awards.
+Some of the children in each class are chosen as eCadet representatives and these children lead other children working through specific tasks each term to achieve awards.
 Some of the tasks are completed as a whole class, others are done by every member of the class and some tasks are only completed by the eCadets.

 Social media guidelines for parents, carers and governors

 Sudley Infant School understands the benefits of using social media; however if misused, the school community can be negatively affected, such as by damaging the school’s reputation.
 The guidelines in the policy set out clear points for how we advise parents, carers and governors to conduct themselves on social media such as Facebook, Twitter or blogging sites and when using messenger apps, such as WhatsApp.
 These guidelines have been produced by a working party of staff and governors including parent governors.

 This school asks its whole community to promote the 3 commons approach to online behaviour: